 Sustainable building materials

-Building materials such as copper, zinc and lead, as well as roofing materials such as bitumen, can leach.
-This means that substances from (building) materials slowly dissolve in rainwater runoff, among other things.
-The substances can reach the surface water and are harmful to the environment.
-Today, therefore, only sustainable (CE-marked) building materials may be used.
-Even in older homes, the rainwater can usually be disconnected without any problems because the leaching of building materials decreases over time.
-Only with asbestos roofs is disconnection discouraged.
-The municipal disconnection advisor can advise on this.
+Building materials such as copper, zinc, and lead, as well as roofing materials such as bitumen, can leach.
+This means that substances from (building) materials slowly dissolve in, among other things, runoff rainwater.
+The substances can reach surface water and are harmful to the environment.
+Nowadays, only sustainable (CE-marked) building materials may be used.
+Even in older homes, rainwater can usually be disconnected without any problems, because the leaching of building materials decreases over time.
+Disconnection is not recommended only in the case of asbestos roofs.
+The municipal disconnection advisor can provide advice on this.

-Sustainable construction is not necessarily more expensive than unsustainable construction.
-Through different construction methods and use of materials, sustainable construction can sometimes be cheaper.
+Sustainable construction is not necessarily more expensive than non-sustainable construction.
+Thanks to different construction methods and use of materials, sustainable construction can sometimes be cheaper.

 Difficulty

-It is advisable to be advised on the use of sustainable building materials
+It is advisable to seek advice on the use of sustainable building materials.

 Flooding

-Green roofs and certain types of paving can retain rainwater or slow down stormwater runoff.
+Green roofs and certain types of paving can retain rainwater or slow down its drainage.

 Heat stress

-Using sustainable materials and constructing green roofs ensures a cooler home in the summer.
+The use of sustainable materials and the installation of green roofs keeps your home cooler in the summer.

-Use only certified building materials when replacing gutters and decking.
-This prevents harmful substances from polluting our ground and surface water.
+Only use certified building materials when replacing gutters and roofing.
+This will prevent harmful substances from polluting our groundwater and surface water.

 Tips

-- Choose sustainable building materials or opt for a natural roof, a retention roof or a sedum roof.
-With a green roof, you will also have less heat in the home and contribute to increasing biodiversity.
+- Opt for sustainable building materials or choose a natural roof, a retention roof, or a sedum roof.
+With a green roof, you will also experience less heat in your home and contribute to increasing biodiversity.

-- Sustainable buildings are more energy efficient to operate and often are healthier for occupants and users.
+- Sustainable buildings are more energy efficient in use and are often healthier for residents and users.

 - More information (InfoMil)